 Over time, silver exposed to air and light naturally tarnishes.
-This discoloration is more common in displayed silver pieces than in pieces that are used regularly.
-Even though it doesn’t require extensive care, silver still needs to be periodically maintained to avoid heavy tarnish, which can make it appear old and difficult to clean.
-Luckily, there’s a simple yet effective method for cleaning and polishing silver.
-All you need are a few common household items to create a safe chemical reaction that’ll restore the tarnish-free shine to your silver pieces.
+This discolouration is more common in displayed silver pieces than in used regularly.
+Even though it doesn’t require extensive care, silver still needs to be periodically cleaned to avoid heavy tarnish, making it appear old and difficult to clean.
+Luckily, there’s a simple yet effective method for cleaning silver.
+All you need are a few everyday household items to create a safe chemical reaction that’ll restore the tarnish-free shine to your silver pieces.

-In this article, our professionals from Crown Cleaners will take you step by step through a quick but comprehensive guide on how to best clean and polish silver.
+In this article, our professional cleaners from Crown Cleaners will take you step by step through a quick but comprehensive guide on how to clean silver.
 Let’s get started!

-Most of the materials are common pantry and household items that you almost always have around.
-A few of the materials aren’t as common, but they’ll come in handy whenever you’re cleaning and polishing silver.
+Most materials are common pantry and household items you almost always have around.
+A few of the materials aren’t as standard, but they’ll come in handy when cleaning silver.

 Here’s what you’ll need:

 - Sea salt

 Step 2: Line Container With Foil

 If you only have a few tarnished silverware or pieces to clean, you should use a glass dish or an aluminium pan large enough to fit the items.
 You can even use a plastic container if it’s a suitable size.
 On the other hand, if you’re cleaning many silver items or large silver pieces, you should use the sink.
 Whichever vessel you go for, you should line it with aluminium foil, shiny side up.
 Just make sure to cover the entire surface, including the edges.
 You can overlap several foil sheets in larger containers if you need to.